mattmontgomery/formguide/CONTRIBUTING.md

-# Contributing to the American Soccer Form Guide
+# Contributing to the Form Guide

 ## Getting started